swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

             -f kubernetes/service.yaml
 ```

+!!! tip "Prevent the auto-commit from re-triggering the workflow"

+    The commit message for the automatically committed `dvc.lock` file includes
+    `[skip ci]`.
+This tells GitHub Actions to skip the workflow run for that
+    specific commit, so pushing the updated `dvc.lock` back to the pull request
+    branch does not start a new `train-and-report` run on the self-hosted runner.

+    Without this, the auto-commit would create a new `pull_request` event and re-run
+    the whole workflow, wasting compute resources on a result that has already been
+    validated.

 Here, the following should be noted:

 * the `train-report` job runs on the self-hosted runner on pull requests.
 It